-8.101 TABE Requirement Basic Skills Readiness Test
+8.101 Basic Skills Readiness Test

-Adult students who enroll in Locklin Technical College programs must take (or meet exemptions criteria) the Test of Adult Basic Education (TABE) a basic skills readiness test as designated by the Department of Education.
-The TABE basic skills readiness test is used to assess a student's mastery of basic skills.
-The TABE fee for testing is \$20.
+Adult students who enroll in Locklin Technical College programs must take (or meet exemptions criteria) a basic skills readiness test as designated by the Department of Education.
+The basic skills readiness test is used to assess a student's mastery of basic skills.
 Fees for basic skills readiness testing may be found in the Locklin Technical College Curriculum Guide and Student Handbook online at www.LocklinTech.com.
 Basic skills must be achieved before an adult student can receive a certificate as a program completer.
 Students are expected to test within six (6) weeks of their enrollment date.